Photo Source:

 Over one million Pulaar (or Tukulor) live in the West African nations of Senegal, The Gambia, Mauritania, Guinea, and Mali.
 Most are located in Senegal, where they comprise nearly one-tenth of the population.
 They are mainly concentrated in the Middle Senegal River Valley near the Dagana River.

-The Pulaar are thought to have descended from the Fulani and the Wolof or Sereres tribes.
-Their name is derived from the Arabic word Takrur, which was a term used to describe an eleventh century realm near the middle Senegal River Valley.
-Today, the Tukulor are known by a number of names, including Pulaar and Torobe.
-They have retained their respective languages, and many are also fluent in Arabic.
+The Pulaar likely descended from the Fulani and the Wolof or Serer tribes.
+Their name comes from the Arabic word Takrur, which was used to describe an eleventh-century realm near the middle Senegal River Valley.
+Today, the Tukulor are known by various names, including Pulaar and Torobe.
+They have retained their languages, and many are also fluent in Arabic.

-The Pulaar first accepted Islam in the eleventh century.
-Traditional Muslim beliefs, such as the nature of man and his destiny after death, play a significant role in the people's outlook on life.
-Muslim brotherhoods teach a mystical approach to Islam: the people seek closer relationships to God through rituals, prayer, and other techniques.
-However, Islam has not brought any major changes to Pulaar attitudes toward spiritism and magic.
-The people still use charms, amulets, and witchcraft.
-The Pulaar attribute supernatural powers to various Muslim clerics who practice divination, the use of supernatural powers.
+The Pulaar Fulani first accepted Islam in the eleventh century.
+Traditional Muslim beliefs regarding the nature of man and his destiny after death play a significant role in their worldview.
+Muslim brotherhoods teach a mystical approach to Islam: the people seek closer relationships to God through rituals, prayer and other techniques.
+Islam has not changed their attitudes toward spiritism and magic.
+The people use charms, amulets and witchcraft.
+The Pulaar Fulani attribute supernatural powers to various Muslim clerics who practice divination, the use of supernatural powers.